 Fine-tuned LLM: Liu et al. [8] tested four models that use LLMs for lifted translation.
 The T5-Base (220M parameters) model [18] fine-tuned on the semantically diverse dataset they collected overperformed the fine-tuned GPT-3 [38], the Prompt GPT-3 [38] and the Prompt GPT-4 [17] models.
-Thus we use their best performing model fine-tuned T5-Base through HuggingFace's Transformer library [39].
+Thus, we use their best-performing model fine-tuned T5-Base through HuggingFace's Transformer library [39].

-Retrieval Augmented Generation (RAG): We evaluate retrieval augmented generation (RAG) which dynamically constructs a prompt to an LLM based on the query [40] for lifted translation.
+Retrieval Augmented Generation (RAG): We evaluate retrieval augmented generation (RAG), which dynamically constructs a prompt to an LLM based on the query [40] for lifted translation.
 To translate a lifted command to a lifted LTL formula with RAG, we use cosine similarity of text embeddings to find semantically similar commands from the lifted dataset collected in [8], then use these commands and their corresponding LTL formulas as in-context examples to query GPT-4 [17].
 We test varying numbers of in-context examples.
+Please see the supplementary materials for an example prompt used for RAG.